-Appendix 2: Workshop Summary
+Appendix 2: Workshop and Consultation Summary

 Two workshops were held in March/April 2016 to identify key issues for town centre regeneration and the challenges for delivery.
+Community consultation and further key stakeholder engagement took place to provide additional input into the Action Plan.
 Discussions were wide-ranging, however in terms of recapturing the town centre as an important place for Paisley, Renfrewshire and the wider area, a number of themes for regeneration emerged.